Blockchain and the Law: A Critical Evaluation

 Fourth, as we also discuss below, a more nuanced understanding of the concept of regulation could have revealed that the conflict is not about to what extent governments can or should regulate blockchain technologies.
 Instead one could argue the real struggle is between, on the one hand, private modes of regulation (self-regulation of platforms, businesses, and technology networks) and the private ordering they enable, and on the other hand, the rules devised and enforced through democratically accountable processes and institutions.
 The question is therefore not whether one will replace the other, but rather what kinds of logics may enable private modes of ordering to dominate in certain domains, at the expense of democratically negotiated and accountably enforced rules.

 This leads us to our last point concerning this chapter: i.e. the language which is used to discuss the problems of regulation.
 The chapter refers to regulation as the ability of the State to impose its will on a technology.
 The discussion mostly focuses on the technological dimensions of regulability, i.e. those technical characteristics which prevent or enable the enforcement of laws by the State.
-The same question looks quite different when discussed from a legal perspective.
+The same question looks quite different when discussed from a legal perspective.23 From that perspective, the understanding of technology is but a first step towards addressing substantial legal questions.
+These include questions on applicable law, competent jurisdiction, identification and legal standing of parties to an agreement, contractual and statutory obligations, or the exposure to liability by different parties in the blockchain ecosystem.
+Any arrangement or situation will need to clarify these questions (and more) if it wants to be intelligible in legal terms.
+A good illustration of this point is the extensive discussion on the conflict between the architecture of blockchain technology and the legal rules in the EU’s General Data Protection Regulation.24 Other examples include the regulatory challenges around open-source software, or the regulation of Internet-enabled cross-border criminal activities.
+Yet, such analysis is largely missing from the book.

 B. Code as Law